 If you're an outpatient, Medicare doesn't usually cover the prescription drugs that you can "self-administer" (take by yourself).
-If you have a Medicare Prescription Drug Plan (Part D), these drugs may be covered under certain circumstances.
-Call your plan for more information.
+You may be able to get these medications covered through a stand-alone Medicare Prescription Drug Plan (Part D) or a Medicare Advantage Prescription Drug plan.
+Call your Medicare plan for more information.

 Costs and benefits for hospital services

 Costs for hospital care such as deductibles, copayments, and/or coinsurance may change from year to year.
 For the most up-to-date cost information, visit Medicare.gov.

 Under Medicare Part A, your costs for an inpatient hospital stay include:

 A one-time hospital deductible, but no coinsurance, for days 1-60 during each benefit period.

 A coinsurance amount per day for days 61-90 during each benefit period.

 A coinsurance amount for each lifetime reserve day.

 All costs for each day after you've used all of your lifetime reserve days.

 If you require an inpatient psychiatric hospital stay, Medicare Part A will pay for up to 190 days of inpatient psychiatric hospital care in your lifetime.